krizmak/funcvalid/README.md

     import (fv "github.com/krizmak/funcvalid")

+## Usage

+See go doc for more details.

 ## Acknowledment

 The package uses some files from the tag based validator package: https://github.com/go-playground/validator based on the kind permission of the author https://github.com/deankarn.

 ## Similar packages

 Just after I had started working on this package, I found https://github.com/go-ozzo/ozzo-validation, that provides similar approach (type-safe validation).
-However the functional style API is unique to this package, and my have benefit for others, who like this style.
+However the functional style API is unique to this package, and may have benefit for others, who like this style.

 ## How to Contribute